adamrbates/adamrbates.github.io/hp_chromebook_11.md

     curl -L -O http://goo.gl/s9ryd; sudo bash s9ryd xubuntu-desktop lts

-The following commands fail causing *xubuntu-desktop* not to install. **DO NOT REBOOT!** CTRL-C out of the script and chroot into the ChrUbuntu partition.
+The add-apt-repository commands fail causing *xubuntu-desktop* not to install. **DO NOT REBOOT!** CTRL-C out of the script and chroot into the ChrUbuntu partition.

     chroot /tmp/urfs